 Ethical Alternatives to H&M

-The Urban Renewal line features reworked vintage and deadstock items like Levi’s, flannels, and more.
+The Vintage and ReMADE lines (previously called Urban Renewal) features reworked vintage and deadstock items like Levi’s, flannels, and more.

 Sizes vary by item